8-Day Boutique Guatemala Tour: Tikal to the Coast

-Exploring Maya kingdoms, lakes & black-sand beaches
+Exploring Maya kingdoms, lakes and volcanic beaches.

 Flores Island